peymanforceman/beers-suggester/readme.md

 4. run command : `php artisan migrate`
 6. run command : `php artisan serve`
 7. open web server
+8. Click `Update Database` from Header ( top right position ), to download beers from punk api and put them into our own Database.

 The app has 2 endpoints: